RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2021-03-10-newsletter.md

 ### Opportunities

-The [Society of Research Software Engineering (SocRSE)](https://society-rse.org/) are providing an [Events and Initiatives Grant](https://society-rse.org/policy-for-socrse-events-and-initiatives-grant/).
+The **[Society of Research Software Engineering (SocRSE)](https://society-rse.org/)** are providing an **[Events and Initiatives Grant](https://society-rse.org/policy-for-socrse-events-and-initiatives-grant/)**.
 It funds up to £1,000 per event or initiative that supports their mission statement or charitable objectives.

 ---

-The 4th Cycle of the CZI Essential Open Source Software for Science is now open for applications: <https://chanzuckerberg.com/rfa/essential-open-source-software-for-science/> Funding is available for *software maintenance*, growth, development and *community engagement*.
+The 4th Cycle of the **[CZI Essential Open Source Software for Science is now open for applications](https://chanzuckerberg.com/rfa/essential-open-source-software-for-science/)**.
+Funding is available for software maintenance, growth, development, and community engagement.

 ---

-The EPSRC have released a call (with a deadline of 30 April 2021 for applications) for [access to high performance computing](https://www.ukri.org/opportunity/access-to-high-performance-computing/).
+The **EPSRC** have released a call (with a deadline of 30 April 2021 for applications) for **[access to high performance computing](https://www.ukri.org/opportunity/access-to-high-performance-computing/)**.

 The services available are:
 *  Tier 1 ARCHER2, for simulations and calculations that need parallelised processing cores